 Science Atlantic is a registered charitable association with a mission to advance post-secondary science education and research in Atlantic Canada by providing opportunities that foster and enrich students, supporting and inspiring researchers and educators, and using our collective voice to address important regional science issues.

 Founded over 50 years ago, Science Atlantic currently represents 16 post-secondary institutes and campuses, with a governing Board, a dozen committees, and the involvement of approximately 200 faculty, scientists, and administrators from across the region.
 Each institution has a representative on each relevant committee, and is represented as a whole by the Dean or equivalent.

 The membership elects a Board annually, comprising representatives of the member institutions, committees, and other community members.
-The current Chair of Science Atlantic is Dave McCorquodale, Dean of Science and Technology at CBU.
+The current Chair of Science Atlantic is Christian Lacroix, University of Prince Edward Island.
 All Institutional Representatives, Board, and Committee Chairs can be found on our member page.

 As an Institutional Representative, your primary responsibilities are to: